Clydesdale Draft Horse - Breed & Info

 Much cross breeding of the Clydesdale with other breeds is currently taking place to produce top quality competition sport horses and societies are being formed from Australia to American for this purpose.
 But it remains true that in the show ring a six horse hitch of well matched Clydesdales is nothing other than spectacular.
 Their high action and flowing white fetlocks along with their willing manageability, always convey elegance along with a job well done.

-Other HSC pages that offer information about the Clyde: horses, breeding, industry supplies, shows, event calendar, etc.
+Other HSC pages that offer information about the Clydesdale: horses, breeding, industry supplies, property,shows event calendar, etc.